xebiarohan/tryout/README.md

-# Hello World
+# DevOps Training: Hello World
-Description goes here
+This repository is used in the DevOps training to setup a build in Jenkins.